Improve Adolescent Psychological Well-Being with Meditation

 By John M. de Castro, Ph.D.

-So, improve psychological well-being in coronary artery disease patients with mindfulness-based art therapy.
+So, improve adolescent psychological well-being with meditation.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Yadav GS, Cidral-Filho FJ and Iyer RB (2021) Using Heartfulness Meditation and Brainwave Entrainment to Improve Teenage Mental Wellbeing.
 Front.
 Psychol.
 12:742892. doi: 10.3389/fpsyg.2021.742892